 In the computations below, we choose, somewhat arbitrarily, the parameters $t_a=\sinh^{-1}(2), t_b=\sinh^{-1}(1/2)$.
 We also choose the translation component of the holonomy as the cocycle $\tau$ corresponding, through the relation explained in Section \ref{ssc:equivariant}, to a closed curve corresponding to $b$, with weight $1$.

-The domain of dependence obtained in this way is represented on the left in Figure \ref{fig:dd}.
-To compute this image --- as well as intensity and ``distances'' to the boundary in other domains of dependence in $2+1$ dimensions, figures \ref{fig:da_torus1} and \ref{fig:da_torus4} below --- we use the description of a domain of dependence as an intersection of half-spaces bounded by lightlike planes seen in Section \ref{ssc:reconstructing_holo}.
-The image is computed by taking a ball of radius $6$ in $\Gamma$, for the distance defined by the choice of generators described above, and computing for each element of $\Gamma$ in this ball the corresponding axis and lightlike hyperplanes, and then determining their intersection.
+The domain of dependence obtained in this way is shown on the left in Figure \ref{fig:dd}.
+To compute this image as well as frequency function and ``distances'' to the boundary in other domains of dependence -- see figures \ref{fig:da_torus1} and \ref{fig:da_torus4} below --- we use the description of a domain of dependence as an intersection of half-spaces bounded by lightlike planes from Section \ref{ssc:reconstructing_holo}.
+The image is computed by taking a ball of radius $6$ in $\Gamma$, for the distance defined by the choice of generators described above, computing for each element of $\Gamma$ in this ball the corresponding axis and lightlike hyperplanes, and then determining their intersection.